hanami/view/README.md

 Some Tilt-supplied template engines may not fully support hanami-view's features (like implicit block capturing).
 Your view will raise an exception, along with instructions for resolving the issue, if Tilt provides a non-compatible engine.

-The currently known problematic engines are:

-- Erb, which requires the [Erbse](https://github.com/apotonick/erbse) engine
-- Haml, which requires the [Hamlit::Block](https://github.com/hamlit/hamlit-block) engine

 #### Template scope

 Each template is rendered with its own _scope_, which determines the methods available within the template.
 The scope behavior is established by 3 things: